Amazon com : Bans Foreign Plant Sales to U.S. Amid Global Seed Mystery | MarketScreener

 In its email to foreign seed sellers informing them of its new policy, Amazon said the action was "part of our ongoing efforts to protect our customers and enhance the customer experience."
 A spokesperson for Amazon didn't immediately have further comment Saturday.

-The policy change comes as multiple agencies, including the U.S. Department of Agriculture, U.S. Department of Homeland Security's Customs and Border Protection, U.S. Postal Service and state departments of agriculture are investigating the mysterious seed shipments.
+The policy change comes as multiple agencies, including the U.S. Agriculture Department, U.S. Department of Homeland Security's Customs and Border Protection, U.S. Postal Service and state departments of agriculture, are investigating the mysterious seed shipments.

-In recent months, thousands of people around the U.S. received seeds in the mail they didn't order, most postmarked from China, and often marked as jewelry, toys or other goods.
+In recent months, thousands of people around the U.S. received in the mail seeds they didn't order.
+Most were postmarked from China, and the shipments were often marked as jewelry, toys or other goods.
 Canada and the U.K. have been among other countries experiencing the same phenomenon.

-The USDA says it has worked with e-commerce companies for years to ensure they include information about USDA regulations on their sites, and to remove sellers that illegally imported agricultural material, including seeds.
-Since the mysterious mailings, however, USDA says it has ramped up this work.
+The USDA says it has worked with e-commerce companies for years to ensure they include information about USDA regulations on their sites and to remove sellers that illegally shipped agricultural material, including seeds.
+Since the mysterious mailings, however, the USDA says it has ramped up this work.

 Agriculture officials have been concerned the seeds could introduce invasive species, weeds, pests or diseases that might harm U.S. agriculture.
 On Wednesday, Mr. El-Lissy said the USDA had received nearly 20,000 reports from seed recipients and collected some 9,000 packages.
-USDA has so far assessed over 2,500 of those packages, he said.
+The USDA has so far assessed more than 2,500 of those packages, he said.

-Mr. El-Lissy said USDA has identified seeds of several noxious weeds, including those called dodder and water spinach, diseases called pospiviroid and spindle tuber viroid disease, and a few pests of significance including an immature wasp and a larval seed beetle.
+Mr. El-Lissy said the USDA has identified several seeds of noxious weeds, called dodder and water spinach.
+The agency has also found diseases known to occur in China, called pospiviroid and spindle tuber viroid, in seeds, as well as a few pests of significance: an immature wasp and a larval seed beetle.

 Authorities say the exact purpose of sending the unsolicited seed packages remains unclear but that a leading explanation is that they are part of a "brushing scam."
 In these scams vendors selling through online retailers like Amazon pay "brushers" to place orders for their products, shipping packages with low-value or no contents to strangers.
 Brushers then pose as the buyers and post fake customer reviews to boost the vendor's sales, sometimes posting the reviews to other products.